Yemen: The Zaydis and Ottomans

-Unlike Özdemir's brief but able leadership, Mahmud Pasha was described by other Ottoman officials as a corrupt and unscrupulous governor.
-He used his authority to take over several castles, some of which belonged to the former Rasulid kings.
-Mahmud Pasha killed a Sunni scholar from Ibb.
-The Ottoman historian claimed that this incident was celebrated by the Zaydi Shia community in the northern highlands.
-Disregarding the delicate balance of power in Yemen by acting tactlessly, he alienated different groups within Yemeni society, causing them to forget their rivalries and unite against the Turks.
-Mahmud Pasha was displaced by Ridvan Pasha in 1564.
-By 1565, Yemen was split into two provinces, the highlands under the command of Ridvan Pasha and Tihama under Murad Pasha.
+Mahmud Pasha was described by other Ottoman officials as a corrupt and unscrupulous governor, and he was displaced by Ridvan Pasha in 1564.
+By 1565, Yemen was split into two provinces, the highlands under the command of Ridvan Pasha and Tihamah under Murad Pasha.
 Imam al-Mutahhar launched a propaganda campaign in which he claimed that the prophet Mohammed came to him in a dream and advised him to wage jihad against the Ottomans.
 Al-Mutahhar led the tribes to capture Sana'a from Ridvan Pasha in 1567.
 When Murad tried to relieve Sana'a, highland tribesmen ambushed his unit and slaughtered all of them.
 Over 80 battles were fought.
 The last decisive encounter took place in Dhamar around 1568, in which Murad Pasha was beheaded and his head sent to al-Mutahhar in Sana'a.
 By 1568, only Zabid remained under the possession of the Turks.

-Lala Kara Mustafa Pasha, the Ottoman governor of Syria, was ordered by Selim II to suppress the Yemeni rebels.
-However, the Turkish army in Egypt was reluctant to go to Yemen due to their knowledge of the hegemony of the northern Yemenis.
-Mustafa Pasha sent a letter with two Turkish shawishes hoping to persuade al-Mutahhar to give an apology and confirm that Mustafa Pasha did not promote any act of aggression against the Ottoman army, and state that the "ignorant Arabian" according to the Turks, acted on their own.
-Imam al-Mutahhar refused the Ottoman offer.
-When Mustafa Pasha sent an expeditionary force under the command of Uthman Pasha, it was defeated with great casualties.
-Sultan Selim II was infuriated by Mustafa's hesitation to go to Yemen.
-He executed a number of sanjak-beys in Egypt and ordered Sinan Pasha to lead the entire Turkish army in Egypt to reconquer Yemen.
-Sinan Pasha was a prominent Ottoman general of Albanian origin.
-He reconquered Aden, Taiz, and Ibb, and besieged Shibam Kawkaban in 1570 for seven months.
-The siege was lifted once a truce was reached.
-Imam al-Mutahhar was pushed back, but could not be entirely overcome.
-After al-Mutahhar's demise in 1572, the Zaydi community was not united under an imam; the Turks took advantage of their disunity and conquered Sana'a, Sa'dah, and Najran in 1583.
-Imam al-Nasir Hassan was arrested in 1585 and exiled to Constantinople, thereby putting an end to the Yemeni rebellion.